bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> type(my_third_function)
     <class 'function'>

-We call the function by adding the open parenthesis, and the arguments and the close parenthesis:
+We call the function by adding the open parenthesis followed by the arguments and the close parenthesis:

 .. nbplot::